Coqblin-Schrieffer Model for an Ultra-cold Gas of Ytterbium atoms with Metastable States: Description of the System

 Then the two atomic wave function is a product of two functions, $\Psi_{c}(\mbfR_c)$ and $\Psi_{r}(\mbfR)$, which satisfy the equations,

-Eq. (\ref{Schrodinger-eq-COM}) yields the wave function of a bound state near the minimum of $V_{\mathrm{x}}(\mbfR)$ at $\mbfR=0$.
+Effect of the trapping potential $V_{\e}(\mbfR_2)$ on the relative motion of the atoms is considered in Appendix \ref{subsec:CIR}.
+Eq. (\ref{Schrodinger-eq-COM}) yields the wave function of a bound state near the minimum of $V_{\e}(\mbfR)$ at $\mbfR=0$.
 Before analyzing the wave-function $\Psi_{r}(\mbfR)$, we note that the total energy of the two atom system is

 On the other side, this same quantity is also given as: